 “If we close the tab on data mining, we leave machine learning only to those who have their own massive banks of data to build it: that’s to say, only Google and Facebook,” said Koschwitz of Allied for Startups.

 The copyright file, which is still under debate and subject to change as EU lawmakers debate it, could be amended to accommodate the concerns of data analytics firms.

 However, political will to support the right to data mine alongside the right to access is evaporating as other controversial bits of copyright legislation, including a tax on hyperlinks and fair remuneration clauses for artists, are drawing equal amounts of controversy.

-“The likelihood of [the right to mine alongside the right to access] is currently not high.
+“The likelihood of is currently not high.
 The issue is currently getting less attention than the debates about an extra copyright for news sites (which would affect the freedom to hyperlink) and about whether internet platforms should be forced to scan all user uploads for copyright infringement.
 There are also fewer campaigns to raise public awareness on the topic,” said Julia Reda, a German MEP who has been working on the copyright file since last year.

 Given the seeming inevitability of the licensing requirements on DTM and their desire to remain out of the controversy, some companies are even afraid to speak out against the data mining rules.